GabeScott/standard-works-vault/General Conference/1991 October - Today—A Day of Eternity.md

 # Today—A Day of Eternity

-*By George I. Cannon - Seventy*
+By Elder George I. Cannon - *Released Member of the Seventy*

 *Given in the October session of the 1991 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1991/10/today-a-day-of-eternity?lang=eng)

-“Behold, now is the time and the day of your salvation. ...
-This life is the time for men to prepare to meet God; ... the day of this life is the day for men to perform their labors.”
-(Alma 34:31–32.)
+“Behold, now is the time and the day of your salvation. … This life is the time for men to prepare to meet God; … the day of this life is the day for men to perform their labors” ([[Alma 34.31|Alma 34:31–32]][[Alma 34.32|]].)

 These words are as applicable today as when expressed by Amulek centuries ago.